dotnet/docs/docs/csharp/whats-new/csharp-12.md

 ---
 title: What's new in C# 12 - C# Guide
-description: Get an overview of the new features in C# 12. ms.date: 04/04/2023
+description: Get an overview of the new features in C# 12. ms.date: 09/23/2023
 ---
 # What's new in C# 12

 Some C# 12 features have been introduced in previews.
 You can try these features using the latest [Visual Studio preview](https://visualstudio.microsoft.com/vs/preview/) or the latest [.NET 8 preview SDK](https://dotnet.microsoft.com/download/dotnet).

-- [Primary constructors](#primary-constructors) - Introduced in Visual Studio 17.6 preview 2.
+- [Primary constructors](#primary-constructors) - Introduced in Visual Studio version 17.6 Preview 2.
+- [Collection expressions](#collection-expressions) - Introduced in Visual Studio version 17.7 Preview 5.
+- [Inline arrays](#inline-arrays) - Introduced in Visual Studio version 17.7 Preview 3.
-- [Optional parameters in lambda expressions](#default-lambda-parameters) - Introduced in Visual Studio 17.5 preview 2.
+- [Optional parameters in lambda expressions](#default-lambda-parameters) - Introduced in Visual Studio version 17.5 Preview 2.
-- [Alias any type](#alias-any-type) - Introduced in Visual Studio 17.6 preview 3.
+- [`ref readonly` parameters](#ref-readonly-parameters) - Introduced in Visual Studio version 17.8 Preview 2.
-- [Inline arrays](#inline-arrays) - Introduced in Visual Studio 17.7 preview 3.
+- [Alias any type](#alias-any-type) - Introduced in Visual Studio version 17.6 Preview 3.
-- [Collection expressions](#collection-expressions) - Introduced in Visual Studio 17.7, preview 5.

-- [Interceptors](#interceptors) - *Preview feature* Introduced in Visual Studio 17.7, preview 3.
+- [Interceptors](#interceptors) - *Preview feature* Introduced in Visual Studio version 17.7 Preview 3.

 ## Primary constructors